ibercovich/blog/_posts/2020-10-05-startup-survey.markdown

 Idea
 ----
 Successful companies and founders have a tendency to rewrite history to rationalize discovery and luck as forethought.
 However, even when companies pivot, they are likely constrained by their initial idea.
-My viewpoint is that the initial has as its chief purpose to be compelling enough to attract talent and funding.
+My viewpoint is that the initial idea has as its chief purpose to be compelling enough to attract talent and funding.
 About two thirds of the respondents seem to agree.

 ![how important do you think is the initial idea](/assets/startup-survey/initial-idea.png)